Chris Alexander (politician): 2017 Conservative Party of Canada leadership election

 On October 12, 2016, Alexander announced his intention to run for the leadership of the Conservative Party of Canada.
 His leadership platform detailed policies on employment, taxation, innovation, families, education, competitiveness, energy self-sufficiency, cities, agriculture, poverty, homelessness, First Nations peoples, the Métis, refugees, the Monarchy, justice, health care, protecting wilderness, forestry, mining, international diplomacy, terrorism, democratic reform, cyber-security, Canadian culture, northern development, and national defence.

-During the campaign he advocated increased immigration as the key to economic growth; in this regard he proposed increasing immigration to 400,000 a year, to include 40,000 refugees.
+During the campaign, he advocated increased immigration as the key to economic growth; in this regard, he proposed increasing immigration to 400,000 per year, including 40,000 refugees.
 He also called for doubling defence spending and "for an accelerated push to settle all outstanding land claims and to sign treaties with First Nations communities that would empower them to govern themselves".

 Alexander finished 10th in a field of 14 candidates (the 11th-place candidate having withdrawn several weeks before the ballot).
-He received a maximum of 1.23 percent of the total vote before being eliminated in the fifth of thirteen rounds of voting.
+He received a maximum of 1.23 per cent of the total vote before being eliminated in the fifth of thirteen rounds of voting.

 Post-political career

 Since the 2017 Conservative Party leadership election, Alexander has maintained a relatively low public profile.
-He remains an occasional commentator in Canadian media, offering views that are sometimes at odds with those of the Conservative Party; for example, Alexander has defended the UN Migration Pact which is criticized by Conservatives.
+He remains an occasional commentator in Canadian media, offering views that are sometimes at odds with those of the Conservative Party; for example, Alexander defended the UN Migration Pact which was criticized by Conservatives.

-During the 2021 fall of Kabul, Alexander commented in a Globe and Mail op-ed entitled "The strategy for Afghanistan went off course long before the U.S. exit" that beginning with the January 2010 International Conference on Afghanistan, UN and Western officials "ignored Pakistani goals hiding in plain sight", and quoted "former army chief and ideological godfather of Pakistan's proxy war in Afghanistan" Mirza Aslam Beg's partisanship as far back as August 2011 and as recently as March 2021.
+During the 2021 fall of Kabul, Alexander commented in a Globe and Mail op-ed entitled "The strategy for Afghanistan went off course long before the U.S. exit" that beginning with the 2010 International Conference on Afghanistan, UN and Western officials "ignored Pakistani goals hiding in plain sight", and quoted "former army chief and ideological godfather of Pakistan's proxy war in Afghanistan" Mirza Aslam Beg's partisanship as far back as August 2011 and as recently as March 2021.
 He observed that two of Beg's "successors as Pakistan's top general" commanded Pakistani forces "in Abbottabad when Osama bin Laden was living there" prior to his death in May 2011, while he called for sanctions against Pakistan.

+Accusations of Russian spies in the media

+On October 24, 2024, Alexander testified before Canada's national security committee that a Canadian journalist, David Pugliese, had operated as a spy for the KGB and alleged he was still spying for the Kremlin.
+Alexander referenced photocopies of what he purported to be 40-year-old KGB documents found in an archive somewhere in Ukraine that he obtained through unclear means.
+In a public statement, Postmedia, the parent company of the Ottawa Citizen, called Alexander’s allegations “ridiculous and baseless,” emphasizing that the journalist is a “valued, trusted and esteemed member of the Ottawa Citizen.”
+The details of the purported Russian documents contained errors of fact about where Pugliese lived.
+A July report that solicited input from leading experts in typography and graphology determined that the documents Chris Alexander submitted to a parliamentary committee are forgeries.